-- TRANSFER A maximum of 6 graduate units, if deemed appropriate to the major, may be transferred from another university (see the Director of Graduate Studies-Hydrology for advice) - CUM GPA A minimum cumulative GPA of 3.0 or B average for all coursework is required to remain in Good Standing - GRADES A course with a grade of D or lower may not be included in any graduate degree program.
-A grade of C is acceptable only if you maintain a cumulative GPA of 3.0 or higher. - NO GRO The department does not permit use of the GRO Grade Replacement Opportunity. - AVERAGE TIME-TO-DEGREE Depending on undergraduate preparation, most MS students in the research-based Thesis option (thesis manuscript) complete requirements within 2 to 2.5 years of matriculation, while most students in the coursebased Non-Thesis option (technical report) complete within 1.5 to 2 years. - GOOD STANDING STATUS To maintain Good Academic Standing, you must complete degree requirements in a reasonable timeframe as described in the Time-To-Degree Completion section (p.
+- TRANSFER A maximum of 6 graduate units, if deemed appropriate to the major, may be transferred from another university (see the Director of Graduate Studies-Hydrology for advice) - CUM GPA A minimum cumulative GPA of 3.0 or B average for all coursework is required to remain in Good Standing - GRADES A course with a grade of D (what about C?) or lower may not be included in any graduate degree program. - NO GRO The department does not permit use of the GRO Grade Replacement Opportunity. - AVERAGE TIME-TO-DEGREE Depending on undergraduate preparation, most MS students in the research-based Thesis option (thesis manuscript) complete requirements within 2 to 2.5 years of matriculation, while most students in the coursebased Non-Thesis option (technical report) complete within 1.5 to 2 years. - GOOD STANDING STATUS To maintain Good Academic Standing, you must complete degree requirements in a reasonable timeframe as described in the Time-To-Degree Completion section (p.
 12).
 Degree requirements include completion of required undergraduate prerequisite courses by the end of year 1, completion of fundamental and advanced graduate coursework, satisfactory progress on thesis research or technical report project, satisfactory completion of professional development requirements, and timely submission of administrative forms (see Grad Path section, page 10).

-Professional Development Experience: You must develop above-average (approaching professional level) oral presentation skills by observing student research- and invited speaker-presentation techniques through enrollment in HWRS 595A Current Topics in Hydrology and Atmospheric Sciences (1-unit maximum per semester), the Weekly Colloquium, and later demonstrate these skills at an approved conference.
+Professional Development Experience: You must develop above-average (approaching professional level) oral presentation skills by observing student research- and invited speakerpresentation techniques (enrollment in HWRS 595A for 1 unit) and later demonstrate these skills at an approved conference.
 An oral or poster presentation of your Thesis or Report work at the department's annual student research conference, El Día del Agua y la Atmósfera, satisfies this requirement.
-(Units not included in Plan of Study.)
 If you cannot attend an approved conference, you may satisfy the requirement by taking an advanced HWRS special topic course that requires oral presentation (see the Director of Graduate Studies-Hydrology for advice).